Aperol Sour: Two Variations

 We don’t know.
 Aperol‘s super secret recipe supposedly made with “orange, herbs and roots with a touch of vanilla.”

 There are effectively four different types of gin.
-Dry, or London dry gins, are heavy on the juniper.
+London dry gins are heavy on the juniper.
 Common examples of dry gins are Tanqueray, Bombay Sapphire, and Beefeater.

-Liqueurs are actually made with sugar and aren’t labeled from dry to sweet like wines and sparkling wines are labeled based on their residual sugars.
-But considering that the sweetest wines have over 50 grams of residual sugar per liter, and Aperol has over 300 grams per liter, I think it’s fair to say that Aperol is high in sugar and to call it sweet.
+Liqueurs are actually made with sugar and aren’t labeled from dry to sweet like sparkling wines are labeled based on their residual sugars.
+But considering that the sweetest wines have over 50 grams of residual sugar per liter, and Aperol has over 300 grams per liter, it’s fair to say that Aperol is sweet.

-If you are concerned about food-borne illness from consuming raw eggs, you can skip the egg white in this Aperol sour.
-Alternatively, you can use pasteurized egg whites or aquafaba.
+If you are concerned about food-borne illness from consuming raw eggs, you can skip the egg white in this Aperol sour cocktail or use pasteurized egg whites or aquafaba.

 Related cocktail recipes

-Check out the uglyducklingbakery beverage archives for other delicious drinks inspired by classic Italian cocktails:
+Check out the list of Ugly Duckling Bakery cocktails for other delicious drinks inspired by classic Italian cocktails:

 Aperol Sour